Melbourne Orlando International Airport: Development since the 2010s

 In 2010, the airport had nonstop flights to Atlanta on Delta Air Lines and regional partner Atlantic Southeast Airlines, as well as nonstops to Charlotte Douglas International Airport on US Airways' regional subsidiary PSA Airlines.
 These flights continue on Delta and American.
 Delta used to fly nonstop from Melbourne to its hubs in Cincinnati; New York–Kennedy and New York–La Guardia; and to Washington–Dulles and Washington–Reagan, though all of this was discontinued.
 USA3000 Airlines briefly served Melbourne with flights to Baltimore/Washington.
-Presidential Airways (scheduled) had nonstop flights to Daytona Beach and Washington, DC (Dulles) with Boeing 737s and BAE-146 Jets.
-American Airlines served Melbourne with flights to Raleigh/Durham on MD-80 jets and Continental flew to Newark Liberty with 727 and 737 aircraft.
 Direct Air flew to Niagara Falls, New York, and Punta Gorda, Florida, with 737 and McDonnell Douglas MD-80 jets.

 Elite Airways began operating at the airport in 2014 with flights to Washington Dulles International Airport.

 In 2015, there were an estimated 15,000 paid attendees to the annual air show over a two-day weekend.

 The airport's first scheduled international service was announced by Porter Airlines in September 2015 to Toronto's island airport.
 The airline discontinued service to the airport in 2019.

 In 2015, the airport changed its name to "Orlando Melbourne International Airport."
 Airport and local tourism officials wanted to brand the airport as a less-congested alternative to Orlando's other two commercial airports, Orlando International Airport and Orlando Sanford International Airport.
 The airport also believed the name change would attract visitors who wanted to see Walt Disney World, Cape Canaveral, and the area's beaches.
 The airport is located approximately 70 miles southeast of the City of Orlando.

 In 2017, a $20 million upgrade was proposed for the airport, 90 percent coming from the Federal Aviation Administration, almost $1 million from the Florida Department of Transportation and $1 million from the airport.

 In November 2019, British tour operator and airline TUI Airways announced that, from 2022, they would switch their Orlando operations from their current base at Sanford to Melbourne.
 This announcement will see a total of 17 weekly flights to/from eight British airports and is to bring their operations nearer to Port Canaveral where TUI's Marella Cruises will sail from in coming years.
 As a package tour operator, this brings passengers closer to their cruises, although it has angered many TUI passengers who fly with the company to visit Orlando with Walt Disney World and Universal Orlando Resort due to the extended airport transfer time.

 In July 2021, the airport announced a $61 million renovation and expansion, in part to prepare for the arrival of TUI Airways' operations from the United Kingdom.